wp-plugins/lowermedia-sticky-js-menus/readme.txt

 <a href='http://lowermedia.net'>LowerMedia.Net</a>
+<a href='http://petelower.com'>Dev'd by Pete</a>

 More info:

-This plugin was design to work out of the box with any theme by adding a class to
-#	the menu container and then manipulating the HTML tag w/ said class by way of JS
+This plugin was designed to work out of the box with a large number of popular themes if not all the menu container and then manipulating the HTML tag w/ said class by way of JS

-#
-#
-#	Plugins tested to work with this theme work a tad bit differently.
-Instead of
-#	adding a class it uses custom js files that have the main navigational selectors
+Plugins tested to work with this theme work a tad bit differently.
+Instead of adding a class it uses custom js files that have the main navigational selectors already defined.
-#	already defined.
 JS manipulates the menus by using the already defined tags.

-#
-#	This plugin has been tested on a growing number of themes including:
-#   twentytwelve, twentyeleven, responsive, wp-foundation, required-foundation
+This plugin has been tested on a growing number of themes including: (will, in most cases, work on themes other than the following as well) twentythirteen, twentytwelve, twentyeleven, responsive, wp-foundation, required-foundation, neuro,
+   Swtor_NeozOne_Wp,
+   lowermedia_one_page_theme,
+   expound,
+   customizr,
+   sixteen,
+   destro,
+   swift basic

+   *Some CSS edits may be required

 == Installation ==